henrique-souza/henrique-souza/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Java, C and C++
-- 🌱 I’m currently learning PASCAL, JavaScript, Ruby on Rails and Python
+- 🌱 I’m currently learning PASCAL, JavaScript, Ruby on Rails and Python, SQL, SQLite, database and datastructure
 - 😄 Pronouns: He/Him

 <!--